 - 4 oz. goat cheese

 - sprinkle of brown sugar – optional, see blog post

 - Preheat the oven to 400 degrees.
 Line a baking sheet with foil and then place a wire rack on top.

 - Stuff the dates with goat cheese, using your fingers to push as much as you can into the opening.

 - Wrap one slice of bacon around each date, securing with a toothpick.
-Place on the baking sheet lined with parchment paper.
+Place on the wire rack.

-- Reduce oven temp to 350 degrees, and bake for about 15 – 20 minutes.
-You can also add a sprinkle of brown sugar to the top of the dates, about halfway through the baking time.
+- Bake for about 25-30 minutes or until bacon is crisp to your liking.
+You can also add a sprinkle of brown sugar to the top of the dates about halfway through the baking time.

 - These dates can be pre-made, up until the last step of baking for 15-20 minutes.
 Just store the pre-made dates in the refrigerator, covered.